Michael Cavanagh (drummer)

-Michael Cavanagh is an Australian drummer best known for being the drummer for King Gizzard and the Lizard Wizard, while he has also released a solo album under the pen-name CAVS.
+Michael Cavanagh (born 5 July 1990) is an Australian drummer best known for being the drummer for King Gizzard and the Lizard Wizard.
+He also releases solo music under the pseudonym CAVS.

 Musical career

 Cavanagh grew up in Deniliquin, New South Wales and was drawn to drumming at an early age.
 Cavanagh became the drummer for a band called The Houses which was formed in 2005 and by 2010 consisted of him, Lucas Skinner, Blaise Adamson, and Stu Mackenzie.
 However, despite this, he was not an original member of King Gizzard and the Lizard Wizard, which was formed by Mackenzie, Joey Walker, and Eric Moore in 2010, rather, he joined the band via an audition.

 King Gizzard and the Lizard Wizard

 Cavanagh (right) and Moore (left) performing at Rough Trade East in London.

 Cavanagh would join the band as their dedicated drummer, with Eric Moore as the band's manager.
 However, Moore, who also played drums for Love Migrate, started being the band's second drummer as their songs became more complex.
 Besides their highly prolific discography, King Gizzard was also known due to their novelty of having two drummers.
 Cavanagh, the more experienced drummer, would often take the lead, with Moore "adapting" to match his play style, as most of the songs were written with Cavanagh on drums, with Moore only playing drums during live performances.
 On August 25, 2020, Moore would post to the Flightless website that he would be stepping away from King Gizzard and the Lizard Wizard, leaving Cavanagh as the only drummer.

-In 2022 while touring in Greece Cavanagh would come down with COVID-19 and would be replaced for a show by a drum machine.
+In 2022, while touring in Greece, Cavanagh would come down with COVID-19 and would be replaced for two shows by a drum machine.